willcl-ark/bitcoin/wiki/overview.md

 ## End-to-End Workflows

-The first workflow pages focus on three high-leverage paths:
+The current workflow pages focus on the cross-subsystem paths that most often matter for review or orientation:

 - [[workflows/transaction-acceptance]] for mempool admission and policy checks.
 - [[workflows/block-validation-and-connection]] for block processing,
   validation, and active chain updates.
 - [[workflows/initial-block-download]] for IBD state, headers-first sync, and related gating behavior.
+- [[workflows/rpc-request-handling]] for HTTP JSON-RPC ingress, routing, and wallet-aware dispatch.
+- [[workflows/block-relay]] for headers, compact-block, full-block, and outbound announcement behavior.
+- [[workflows/node-startup-and-shutdown]] for `bitcoind` lifecycle, warmup,
+  interrupt propagation, and ordered teardown.
+- [[workflows/wallet-rescan]] for wallet load/import/restore rescans, block
+  filter acceleration, and prune/assumeutxo boundaries.

-These workflows cut across consensus, validation, policy, networking, RPC, and testing, so they are a useful bridge between subsystem pages and file-level investigations.
+These workflows cut across consensus, validation, policy, networking, RPC, wallet, and testing, so they are a useful bridge between subsystem pages and file-level investigations.

 ## Cross-Cutting Concepts